Moving to Armenia

 Armenia is a landlocked republic in Western Asia

-Armenia is a bit of an odd-ball country.
+Armenia is a bit of an odd-ball country, a land-locked republic in Western Asia.

 Most Westerners picture moving to Thailand, the Philippines, Paraguay or other tropical countries when they’re escaping the West, but there are plenty of random countries which are a surprisingly good option, such as Armenia.

-Armenia lies in the Caucasus region, and borders Turkey, Georgia and Iran.
-Its capital is Yerevan, by far the most populous city in the country.
+Its capital is Yerevan, by far the most populous city in the country and the financial center of Armenia.

 It is located east of Eastern Europe, and west of Asia.